mufasa1611/Project2-Converter/README.md

 ## Acknowledgements

-Big Thanks to:
+**Big Thanks to:**

 - My Mentor [Jack Wachira](https://code-institute-room.slack.com/team/U01GBLV8S9L) for his help, advice and input throughout this project and for his extra time.

-- My facilitator [Kay Ci](https://code-institute-room.slack.com/team/U056NU8DZEW) for her continous support and for guidance providing detailed links to the information I needed
+- My Facilitator [Kay Ci](https://code-institute-room.slack.com/team/U056NU8DZEW) for her continous support and for guidance to the information I needed.